Payouts

 An issue is considered a duplicate if they have the same **root cause**.
 For example, the following two issues are duplicates:

-These both have the same root cause even though they are submitted as different severity, and are considered duplicates.
+These have the same **root cause** even though they are submitted with different severity levels and are considered duplicates.

 The following are not considered duplicates: